jakelashbrook/discover-penwith/README.md

 - **Typography:**
 The site has uses Google Fonts to style the Typorgraphy.
 The main font used is Open Sans Condensed, with Lato and Caveat used as secondary fonts.

+- **Logo:**
+The logo is a simple text based one created within the Internet Development Environment using the Google Font Caveat and the CSS text shadowing effect using the same colours from the websites designated Colour Scheme.

 - **Colour Scheme:**
-For the colour scheme i decided to use the colours of the Cornish Flag and the ceromonial colours.
+For the colour scheme I decided to use the colours of the Cornish Flag and the ceromonial colours.
 The main colours being black and white- reflecting the flag.
 And then a sandy/yellow colour for hover effects/links to add a distinctive finish to the site.